-For comfort and protection when children are put to sleep, the following points are strictly adhered to in accordance with the preschool regulations regulations 2006.
+For comfort and protection when children are put to sleep, the following points are strictly adhered to in accordance with the preschool regulations 2006.

 - Staff will be given clear guidance on the safe sleep practices. - Children are allowed sleep/ rest when they are tired (if required) and not just at dedicated times of day. - Children will always be provided with suitable sleeping facilities away from the main play areas and / or in spaces that are quiet and low on usage at the time of sleeping.
-In general Sofas, beanbags and buggies are not suitable sleep. - Children are welcome to bring items from home to help comfort them to sleep e.g. teddy, blanket, and soother.
+In general Sofas, beanbags and buggies are not suitable or utilised for sleep. - Children, in agreement with staff are welcome to bring items from home to help comfort them to sleep e.g. teddy, blanket, and soother.